swiftlang/swift-org-website/documentation/articles/zero-to-swift-nvim.md

 author: [etcwilde]
 ---

-Neovim is a modern reimplementation of _vim_, a popular terminal-based text editor.
+Neovim is a modern reimplementation of _Vi IMproved (vim)_, a popular terminal-based text editor.
-Neovim adds new features like asynchronous operations and powerful Lua bindings for a snappy editing experience in addition to the improvements _vim_ brought to the original _vi_ editor.
+Neovim adds new features like asynchronous operations and powerful Lua bindings for a snappy editing experience, in addition to the improvements _vim_ brings to the original _vi_ editor.

 This article walks you through configuring Neovim for Swift development, providing configurations for various plugins to build a working Swift editing experience.
-It is not a tutorial on how to use Neovim and I am assuming some familiarity with modal text editors like _Neovim_, _vim_, or _vi_.
+It is not a tutorial on how to use Neovim and assumes some familiarity with modal text editors like _Neovim_, _vim_, or _vi_.

-I am writing this article on Ubuntu 22.04, but the configuration itself works on any operating system where a recent version of Neovim and a Swift toolchain are available.
-We will start by installing Neovim and Swift and then install `lazy.nvim` to manage our plugins.
-Then we'll configure the SourceKit-LSP server, setup Language-Server-driven autocompletion with `nvim-cmp`, and snippets with `LuaSnip`.
+Although this article references Ubuntu 22.04, the configuration itself works on any operating system where a recent version of Neovim and a Swift toolchain is available.

+Basic setup and configuration includes:

+1. Installing Neovim and Swift.
+2. Installing `lazy.nvim` to manage our plugins.
+3. Configuring the SourceKit-LSP server.
+4. Setting up Language-Server-driven autocompletion with `nvim-cmp`.
+5. Setting up snippets with `LuaSnip`.

+The following sections are provided to help guide you through the setup:

 - [Prerequisites](#prerequisites)
 - [Package Management](#packaging-with-lazy)